A Classification Theorem for Steady Euler Flows: Moving Plane Arguments and the Proof of the Main Theorem

 \subsection{Counterexample}

 It is important to note that the rigidity in Theorem \ref{MainTheorem} is optimal in terms of regularity in bounded domains.
-First, the results of \cite{enciso2024smooth} show that Theorem \ref{MainTheorem} does not hold for flows that have finite smoothness even for the weaker assumption of non-locally-radial flows.
-Secondly, Theorem \ref{MainTheorem} does not hold in the case where the compact domain $\Omega$ is not simply connected, as the following result shows. \begin{theorem} Fix an analytic Jordan curve $\gamma\subset \mathbb{R}^2$.
-Then there exists a tubular neighborhood $\Omega$ of $\gamma$ and a stream function $\psi\in C^\omega(\bar\Omega)$ constant on $\partial\Omega$ solving
+First, the results of \cite{enciso2024smooth} show that Theorem \ref{MainTheorem} does not hold for flows that have finite smoothness, even for the weaker assumption of non-locally-radial flows.
+Secondly, Theorem \ref{MainTheorem} does not hold in the case where the compact domain $\Omega$ is not simply connected, as the following result shows. \begin{proposition} Fix an analytic Jordan curve $\gamma\subset \mathbb{R}^2$.
+Then there exist a tubular neighborhood $\Omega:=\Omega^{int} \cup \gamma \cup\Omega^{ext}$ of $\gamma$ and a stream function $\psi\in C^\omega(\bar\Omega)$, which is constant on $\partial\Omega$ and solves the following problem.